 Among the most popular options are insurance policies and surety bonds.
 While the policies themselves both offer financial security, they are very different in how they work and who they protect.
 As such, some business owners elect to purchase one, the other, or both.

-Wondering which is right for your company.
-See our breakdown below.
+Are you unsure of which policy is right for your company?
+See our breakdown below to help your understanding.

 Who Does the Policy Protect?

-Insurance will protect the company from the injuries suffered by the worker while a Surety will cover losses suffered by the client from having their furniture damaged.
+In this case, insurance will protect the company from any injuries suffered by the worker, while a surety bond will cover the loss of the damaged furniture.

 - An insurance policy protects the policyholder from financial loss

-- A surety protects the person receiving services (obligee) from financial loss
+- A surety bond protects the person receiving services (obligee) from financial loss

 How Premiums Differ

-Another way in which insurance and surety bonds differ is in the way their premiums are paid.
+Another way insurance and surety bonds differ is in the way their premiums are paid.

-With insurance, losses are expected.
+When it comes to insurance, some degree of loss is expected.
 This is why everyone contributes an ongoing monthly premium.
 Depending on your history, line of work, and other factors that determine your risk bracket, the rate of your monthly premium is adjusted over time.
 When damage arises, you can file a claim and receive a variable amount of coverage.

 Percentage of Compensation